McNerdius/TailBlazor/Source/wwwroot/content/notes.md

 # Tailwind Standalone CLI {#CLI}

 Tailwind 3.0 offers a [standalone CLI](https://tailwindcss.com/blog/standalone-cli){target="_blank"}.
 At the time of writing, the singular advantage is that `node.js` isn't required.
 Unfortunately, third party PostCSS or Tailwind plugins (such as `debug-screens`) can't be used with it.
-Since `postcss-import` can't be used, thus we can't `@import` a CSS Isolation bundle or other CSS.
+Since `postcss-import` can't be used, we can't `@import` a CSS Isolation bundle or other CSS.
 No-go, for now.

 Even when/if third-party plugins are supported, the CLI and plugins will have to be acquired/installed somehow.
 Will this be a better developer experience than doing so via `npm` ?
 Who knows.